Richard Monette

 Richard Jean Monette CM, DHum, LLD (June 19, 1944 – September 9, 2008), was a Canadian actor and director, best known for his 14-season tenure as the longest-serving artistic director of the Stratford Festival of Canada from 1994 to 2007.

-Early life
+Early life and education

 Monette was born in Montreal, the son of Florence M. (née Tondino) and Maurice Monette.
-He was educated at Loyola High School (Montreal) and Loyola College (now Concordia University).
+He was educated at Loyola High School (Montreal) and Loyola College (now Concordia University) where he graduated in 1967.

-Monette was the nephew of Canadian painter Gentile Tondino.